bitoller/bootcamp-projects-and-activities-m1/README.md

 <hr />

 ## S1-06-M1 - 11/21/22 - "[MEU WEBSITE](https://bitoller.github.io/BOOTCAMP-PROJECTS-AND-ACTIVITIES-M1/src/M1-SPRINT-1/S1-06-M1.html)"
-For my first activity I had to replicate part of a Website from an example that was given using HTML.<br />
+For my first activity I had to code part of a Website based on an example that was given using HTML.<br />
 <br />
 `markup` `title` `hyperlink` `+`